Powering the Next Energy-Saving Idea

 Choose the new “no-itch” or poly-wrapped insulation products.
 They’re much easier to handle and safer to work with – making them worth the extra cost.

 Install additional attic insulation at right angles to the previous layer.
-You don’t have to use the same type of insulation – it’s fine to use batts or blankets over loose-fill, or vice versa.
+You don’t need to use the same type of insulation.
+It’s fine to use batts or blankets over loose-fill, or vice versa.

-When using loose-fill, be sure to distribute the insulation evenly.
-Any inconsistencies can reduce the insulating value.
+When using loose-fill insulation, be sure to distribute evenly.
+Any inconsistencies in depth can reduce the insulating value.

 Install exterior or interior storm windows; storm windows can reduce your heat loss through the windows by 25% to 50%, particularly if you have single pane windows.